vienatjeee/dns-blocklists/submit_pullrequest_here/repository_README.txt

 ### :tada: **Pop-Up Ads - Protects against annoying and malicious pop-up ads!** <a name="popupads"></a>

-A blocklist for annoying and malicious blocking pop-up ads.
+A blocklist for annoying and malicious pop-up ads.

 |             | Light          | Normal         | Pro            | Pro++          | Ultimate       | TIF      |
 |:-----------:|:--------------:|:--------------:|:--------------:|:--------------:|:--------------:|:--------:|